 - Then clean with isopropanol.

-- Apply a good moisture barrier such as petroleum jelly.
+- In wet or condensing spaces: Apply a good moisture barrier such as petroleum jelly.

 - As with contact surfaces, tightening torques are rarely discussed and, look at the videos, people even do hand-tightening.
 Unbelievable and please, take it very seriously!